Funnel cloud

+Funnel cloud during an airshow in 2024.

 A funnel cloud is a funnel-shaped cloud of condensed water droplets, associated with a rotating column of wind and extending from the base of a cloud (usually a cumulonimbus or towering cumulus cloud) but not reaching the ground or a water surface.
 A funnel cloud is usually visible as a cone-shaped or needle like protuberance from the main cloud base.
 Funnel clouds form most frequently in association with supercell thunderstorms, and are often, but not always, a visual precursor to tornadoes.
 Funnel clouds are visual phenomena, but these are not the vortex of wind itself.

 "Classic" funnel clouds

 If a funnel cloud touches the surface, the feature is considered a tornado, although ground level circulations begin before the visible condensation cloud appears.
 Most tornadoes begin as funnel clouds, but some funnel clouds do not make surface contact and these cannot be counted as tornadoes from the perspective of a naked eye observer, even as tornadic circulations of some intensity almost always are detectable when low-level radar observations are available.
 Also, tornadoes occur with some frequency without an associated condensation funnel.
 The term condensation funnel may refer to either a tornadic cloud or a funnel cloud aloft, but the term funnel cloud exclusively refers to a rotating condensation funnel not reaching the surface.
 If strong cyclonic winds are occurring at the surface and are connected to a cloud base, regardless of condensation, then the feature is a tornado.

 Funnel clouds result from the low air pressures found within tornadoes.
 The low air pressure causes air flowing towards the vortex to expand and cool.
 If the air is sufficiently moist and cools to the dew point, a funnel cloud is produced.
 The air pressure around the outer edge of the funnel cloud generally corresponds to the air pressure of the cloud base of the parent cloud.

 Debris swirls are usually evident prior to the condensation funnel reaching the surface.
 Some tornadoes may appear only as a debris swirl, with no obvious funnel cloud extending below the rotating cloud base at any time during the tornadic life cycle.
 The surface level vortex tends to strengthen over time following initial formation, making the debris swirls and the condensation more apparent.

 In cloud nomenclature, any funnel- or inverted-funnel-shaped cloud descending from cumulus or cumulonimbus clouds is technically described as an accessory feature called tuba.
 The terms tuba and funnel cloud are nearly but not exactly synonymous; a wall cloud, for example, is also a form of tuba.
 Funnel clouds associated with supercells usually form within and under wall clouds.